stackup-wallet/forwarding-address/README.md

 # Forwarding Address

-A lightweight protocol for enabling attribution of onchain payments through deterministically generated addresses tied to a primary receiver.
+A lightweight protocol for enabling attribution of onchain payments through deterministically generated addresses tied to a primary account.

 ## Background